Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Hardness Results

 \subsection{NP-complete Cases with Linear Size Gadgets}

-In this and the following subsection we present hardness results for all other cases pairs of values $(k,\Delta)$ as shown in \cref{fig:hardness}.
+In this and the following subsection we present hardness results for all other cases, i.e.\ for all pairs of values $(k,\Delta)$ as shown in \cref{fig:hardness}.
 In all cases, the basic idea is to construct gadgets to enforce that for some specific edge $(v_1,v_2)$ the timestamps for both directions have the same value, i.e. $\lambda(v_1,v_2)=\lambda(v_2,v_1)$.
 However, every value of $\lambda$ is possible, it is not restricted by the gadget.
 In fact, every solution implies $\Delta-1$ further symmetrical solutions in which all values are shifted by some value $x < \Delta$.
 By enforcing this for every single edge of an instance $I$, we can reduce the undirected \textsc{TTR} to \textsc{DiTTR}.
+All gadgets considered in this paper have a size polynomial in $\Delta$ and $k$.
+We distinguish between cases where we found linear-size gadgets and cases where we found quadratic-size gadgets.